pseudogeneric/signal-rest-ts/README.md

 }
 ```

+## Running Tests

+To run the test suite you can simply use the npm task "test": `npm run test`

 ## Contributions

 Contributions are welcome.
+To contribute, fork the repo and make your changes, then open a pull request on [this repository](https://github.com/pseudogeneric/signal-rest-ts).

 ## License

-Released as-is under MIT license with no warranties
+Released as-is under MIT license with no warranties.